Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems like you're trying to reference a file.
-However, I can't directly access files.
-If you provide the text you'd like translated into Japanese, I'd be happy to help! 🌟
+Sure!
+However, it appears that your input is a technical reference rather than a translatable sentence or paragraph.
+If you provide a specific text or content from the README.md that you’d like translated, I would be happy to assist you with that and add some emojis for engagement! 😊✨